darox/long-live-conn/Readme.md

 ## Docker images

-only arch64 images are available at the moment
+Only arch64 images are available at the moment

 ```
 dariomader/long-live-connection-server:v0.0.1
 dariomader/long-live-connection-client:v0.0.1